CBD for Seizures in Dogs

-A seizure is a common neurological condition in dogs which the brain is function is involuntarily disrupted.
+A seizure is a common neurological condition in dogs in which the brain’s function is involuntarily disrupted.
 Epilepsy is the term used to describe repeated episodes of seizures.

 Symptoms that your dog is having a seizure include: